ikageng-rsa/ikageng-rsa/README.md

   qanna
 ```

-### Full-Stack Developer | Building Frameworks, Packages & Apps | PHP & Java Enthusiast
-I'm a passionate full-stack developer with a focus on web applications.
-I love diving deep into the backend architecture of frameworks to understand how they work under the hood.
-Currently expanding my expertise in Java development and continuously pushing the boundaries of what I can create.
+### Software developer with a knack for writing code, problems-solving, and building apps.

+- Pronouns: he/him
+- Currently expanding my expertise in Java, learning Spring
+- Looking to collaborate on open-source projects
+- Fun fact: I often recreate concepts to reinforce my understanding

 💯 I'm committed to learning, so don't hesitate to share advice or mentorship opportunities.